sumotoy/SSD_13XX/README.md

 - Even if your OLED can work at 5V, it cannot accept logic levels at 5V!!!
 All OLED accept logic levels at 3v3 so if you plan to use an AVR (like UNO) you need a level converted (like CD4050 or HCF4050 powered at 3v3, very cheap).
 - Do not use logic converters based on mosfet or similar or bidirectional ones (Adafruit and Sparkfun sell a lot of these), they are crap, waveforms are distorted and DO NOT USE PARTITION RESISTOR's for that, it's a bad idea, you can damage oled and cpu in the same time.
 - Most of you know already this but remember that Arduino UNO or similar can provide 3v3 but the logic levels are always at 5V!!!
+- The RST pin is not strictly necessary but if not used must pullup to 3v3, never leave float!
+When is necessary?
+When you develop a library for example but if you change libraries you may need a complete power cycle if you are not using this pin.
 - ESP8266 has very weak SPI, should be 3v3 but most of the times is much less so better avoid use any logic chip between it and oled, I spend days around a circuit before discovering this.
 - Since I'm using the fast SPI possible, keep wires short and remember to provide a decoupling capacitor for your oled.<br>
 - If you plan to use SPI for other devices as well it's a good idea pullup the CS with a 10K resistor to +3v3, this will keep oled disabled until your CPU access it for initialization and avoid interferences.